JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 #  Exploratory Analysis Of The Dataset

 I loaded the data into the PowerQuery editor to investigate it for errors and performed some exploratory analysis.
-I removed all the rows of data where the description was not "HIP REPLACEMENT,TOT/PRT".
-I created a _Measures table to host my measures then I created a measure called "Total Hospitals" that shows the Distinct count of hospitals,
+I removed all the rows of data where the description was not "HIP REPLACEMENT, TOT/PRT" and I created a _Measures table to host my measures.
+I then created a measure called "Total Hospitals" to show the Distinct count of hospitals.

+To build an understanding of patient profiles in the dataset I explored preliminary demographics such as gender and age, I created a measure "Total Discharges" to count total discharges in the dataset and stored it in the _Measures table.
+I had the task of showing the breakdown for patients 50 years and older which I did.